abrni/mattis/readme.md

 - Transposition Table
 - LazySMP
 - MVV/LVA Move Ordering
-- Search Killer and Search Histroy Heuristics
+- Search Killer and Search History Heuristics
 - Basic Evaluation using Piece-Square-Tables

 You can learn about these features on the [Chess Programming Wiki](https://www.chessprogramming.org)